-Definition of Micro-Segmentation:
+Definition of MicroSegmentation:

 How Does Micro-Segmentation Help in Networking?
+(Network Microsegmentation)

 It simply means that it can easily eliminates server to server threats in the data center and securely isolates the networks from each other and reduces the chances of the total attack surface of the network.

 During the implementation process, it is important to choose a future proof approach so that it can easily merge with the ongoing models like containers in addition to virtual machines, bare-metal servers, and cloud instances.

 Now we will move to another terminology that is Zero trust?

 Zero Trust is a strategic initiative that helps in preventing successful data breaching by removing the concept of trust from the network architecture of an organization.
 It is based on the principle of “never trust, always verify”.

-The concept of zero trust was introduced by John Kindervag when he was a vice president & principal analyst for the Forrester Research which is based on the realization that traditional methods of security models are operated on the outdated assumptions which say inside every organization’s network there is trust.
+The concept of zero trusts was introduced by John Kindervag when he was a vice president & principal analyst for the Forrester Research which is based on the realization that traditional methods of security models are operated on the outdated assumptions which say inside every organization’s network there is trust.

 Always remember one thing that this model is not based on making a trusted system rather it works on eliminating the trust.
 Most of the data breach is caused due to the misuse of privileged credentials.

-Now that we have gone through basics of Microsegmentation and Zero trust, below table helps us understand how both differ in comparison to each other.
+Now that we have gone through the basics of Microsegmentation and Zero trust, below table helps us understand how both differ in comparison to each other.